aws-samples/cfn101-workshop/workshop/content/basics/templates/pseudo-parameters/_index.md

 ### Challenge
 You’ve learned how to use pseudo parameters in your CloudFormation templates.
-Now let’s say you want to add an [Amazon S3 bucket](https://aws.amazon.com/s3/) to your CloudFormation template: for example, you choose the name of the S3 bucket to be as in the following format: `YOUR_BUCKET_NAME_PREFIX-AWS_REGION_YOUR_ACCOUNT_ID`, such as: `my-demo-bucket-us-east-1-111122223333`.
+Now let’s say you want to add an [Amazon S3 bucket](https://aws.amazon.com/s3/) to your CloudFormation template: for example, you choose the name of the S3 bucket to be as in the following format: `YOUR_BUCKET_NAME_PREFIX-AWS_REGION-YOUR_ACCOUNT_ID`, such as: `my-demo-bucket-us-east-1-111122223333`.

 **Task:** Describe an S3 bucket resource in your template.
 Add a prefix for your bucket name, and pass this prefix in as a CloudFormation template parameter.
 Use your template parameter and pseudo parameters to compose the bucket name as in the format mentioned earlier.